esp32Hydro/Automation/README.md

    - Page 1 - Power Supplys
    - Page 2 - Esp32 I/O connections
    - Page 3 - Output power Connections
+If an item on the drawing has a PN_ number the Parts list PDF will show a picture of the item I used in this project with the suppliers name and the Text on there website which should aid a web search.